Stevieag/stevieag.github.io/_posts/2024-11-20-Linkerd-in-a-Minikube-Environment.markdown

 # Prerequisites
  - Minikube: Ensure you have Minikube installed and running.
 You can install it from the [official Minikube website](https://minikube.sigs.k8s.io/docs/start/).
  - kubectl: Make sure you have kubectl installed and configured to work with your Minikube cluster.
 [Kubernetes Tools website](https://kubernetes.io/docs/tasks/tools/)
- - Linkerd: Familiarize yourself with the basics of Linkerd, a service mesh. [linkerd getting started](https://linkerd.io/2.16/getting-started/)
+ - Linkerd: Familiarise yourself with the basics of Linkerd, a service mesh. [linkerd getting started](https://linkerd.io/2.16/getting-started/)

 # Set Up Minikube